mooorkey/Prosecutor-Relocation-Optimization/README.md

 	<em>Genetic Algorithm Procedure</em>
 </p>

-- **Approach:** The picture above shows the main cycle of Genetic Algorithm inlcuding
+- **Approach:** The picture above shows the main cycle of the Genetic Algorithm including
   - Initial Population: The algorithm begins with a randomly generated set of assignments.
   - Selection: Each assignment is evaluated based on its fitness, and the best-performing assignments are selected.
-In this case, **Roulette Wheel Selection** is used, where individuals are selected probabilistically based on thier fitness.
+In this case, **Roulette Wheel Selection** is used, where individuals are selected probabilistically based on their fitness.
-  - Crossover: Selected assignments are combined to produce new candidates. **PMX (Partially Mapped Crossover)** is used, where two crossover points are chosen, and segments between these points are exchanged between parent solutions while preserving relative ordering and position of genes.
+  - Crossover: Selected assignments are combined to produce new candidates. **PMX (Partially Mapped Crossover)** is used, where two crossover points are chosen, and segments between these points are exchanged between parent solutions while preserving the relative ordering and position of genes.
-  - Mutation: Random changes are applied to some assignment to introduce diversity and expand the solution space. **Swap Mutation** is used to prevent gene duplication within chromosome, which could violate the constraint.
+  - Mutation: Random changes are applied to some assignments to introduce diversity and expand the solution space. **Swap Mutation** is used to prevent gene duplication within chromosomes, which could violate the constraint.
 In Swap Mutation, two genes are randomly selected and swapped to maintain valid assignments.
-  - Iteration: This process of selection, crossover, and mutation is repeated over multiple generations until a terminate condition is met, such as a maximum number of generations or achieving a satisfactory solution.
+  - Iteration: This process of selection, crossover, and mutation is repeated over multiple generations until a termination condition is met, such as a maximum number of generations or achieving a satisfactory solution.
 - **Result:** The Genetic Algorithm is effective for exploring a large solution space and can efficiently find good solutions.
 -  TODO: Add result pictures of exec time vs input size